ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 can read that information without executing the ``setup.py`` file, but the ``setup.py`` file can't be executed necessarily without knowing what that argument contains.
-In practice the field is more for human beings to read, but few set it and since there is no verirication that its contents are valid it's very easy for the field to be out-of-date.
+In practice the field is more for human beings to read, but few set it and since there is no verification that its contents are valid it's very easy for the field to be out-of-date.

 All of this has led pip [#pip]_ to simply assume that setuptools is